acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/widget.md

 [EventEmitter](packages/api-utils/docs/events.html) object that allows you to:

 * send events to the content script using the `port.emit` function
-* receive events from the content script using the `port.on`
+* receive events from the content script using the `port.on` function

 See
 <a href="dev-guide/addon-development/web-content.html#content_script_events">